YaFozil/python-data-visualization/README.md

-# python-data-visualization
+#Visualizing infrastructure forecasts from 2020 to 2070 using Python.
-#Forecast of infrastructure from 2020 to 2070
+Utilizing the power of Python's NumPy, Pandas, and Matplotlib libraries, this project delves into forecasting infrastructure trends spanning the years 2020 to 2070.
+Developed as part of coursework offered by the American Center Tashkent, the project employs data visualization techniques to provide insights into future infrastructure development.